StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

 author: StevenLwcz
 layout: post
 ---
-GDB added a Python API in 8.0 and probably the most used scenario, is for pretty printers.
-In 10.0 they added support for creating TUI (Text User Interface) windows.
+GDB added a Python API in 7.0 and probably the most used scenario is for pretty printers.
+In 10.0 they added support for creating TUI (Text User Interface) Windows.
 This allows us to create a new window, define our own layout and put anything we like in our window while debugging our program.

 - Part 1 of this blog will go over the basics to create a window to display some text.
 - Part 2 will add a custom gdb command to allow us to add any text to the window.
 - Part 3 will build on all of that to help us create a window to add variables to watch while we step through our program.
 - Part 4 we will create an autos window.

-As we go we will explore the various gdb Python APis to make all of this happen.
+As we go we will explore the various GDB Python APIs to make all of this happen.

-Before we get started if you are not aware of some common config files which can help make using gdb more productive then please check out [GDB Basic Setup](https://github.com/StevenLwcz/gdb-python/wiki/Gdb-Basic-Setup).
+If you are not aware of some common config files which can help make using GDB more productive then please check out [GDB Basic Setup](https://github.com/StevenLwcz/gdb-python/wiki/Gdb-Basic-Setup).

 First we are going to create a tui window to display “Hello World”.

-Looking at the gdb Python API for [Implementing new TUI Windows](https://sourceware.org/gdb/onlinedocs/gdb/TUI-Windows-In-Python.html).
-The 1st thing you need is a class which implements the Tui window protocol.
+Looking at the GDB Python API for [Implementing new TUI Windows](https://sourceware.org/gdb/onlinedocs/gdb/TUI-Windows-In-Python.html).
+The 1st thing you need is a class which implements the Tui Window protocol.
 Here is a template class.

 **hellotui.py**